MUSONIC 1010 - Sound & Media

 Assessment DetailDetails of assessments (essay topics, material covered in tests) will be available through MyUni.

 SubmissionAll assessable work (essays and tests) are to be submitted online.
-The final exam requires attendance at the examination.
+The final assessment will be available online in Week 13..

 Grades for your performance in this course will be awarded in accordance with the following scheme:

 M10 (Coursework Mark Scheme) Grade Mark Description FNS Fail No Submission F 1-49 Fail P 50-64 Pass C 65-74 Credit D 75-84 Distinction HD 85-100 High Distinction CN Continuing NFE No Formal Examination RP Result Pending

 Further details of the grades/results can be obtained from Examinations.